Difference Between Scribes and Pharisees

 They were respected as they were religious and political leaders.
 They had the ability to impose the law on the common people.

-This was a group of people that came to action in Palestine only after the Jews had overtaken the power from the former Greek rulers.
+This was a group of people that came to action in Palestine only after the Jews had overtaken the power of the former Greek rulers.
 The timeline of this event can be placed somewhere after 165 BCE.

 It was possible only for the individuals of the old Pharisee families to become Pharisees.
 Anyone outside of the family could hold such a position.

-In the New Testament, the group of Pharisees has been described to be often in conflict with Jesus and His Apostles.
+In the New Testament, the group of Pharisees has been described to be in conflict with Jesus and His Apostles.
 It is believed that they interpreted the laws in a wrongful and hence fell into tiffs and conflicts with Christ and his followers.

 Theirs was not a profession but a position that had immense power to impose the laws.

-The word Pharisee means ‘the separate one’.
+The word Pharisee means ‘the separate one.’
 This was because the Pharisees thought of themselves as a superior body.
 Their duties included studying, doing charity, and spreading the word of the Lord around.

 It was their role to ensure that the common folk followed the rules that had been laid by the Almighty.